gbarany/crypto-arbitrage-finder/README.md

 Unit tests are implemented in pytest with test py-cov extension for test coverage measurement.
 Run `runtests.sh` to get coverage metrics.

-A local Neo4j local instance is required for some of the unit tests:
+A local Neo4j instance is required for some of the unit tests:
 ```
 docker run \
     --publish=7474:7474 --publish=7687:7687 \